Back to Blog

 The True ROI Calculation

-Once you know your real lead quality rate, you can calculate the true cost and ROI of every campaign.
-Multiply your apparent lead count by your quality rate to get real leads.
-Divide campaign spend by real leads to get true CPL.
-Apply your real conversion rates (from validated leads only) to get a pipeline value that reflects reality.
+Once you know your true lead quality rate, the math is straightforward.
+Apparent leads × quality rate = real leads.
+Spend ÷ real leads = real CPL.
+Apply conversion rates from validated leads only for pipeline value that reflects reality.